skinnylatte/pop21/content/posts/goodbyetwitter.md

 ---

-ALmost exactly 16 years ago I signed up for Twitter, curious about what it might be.
+Almost exactly 16 years ago I signed up for Twitter, curious about what it might be.
 The social web was so young then.
 I was still in university.
 The hashtag had barely been invented.
 Technology seemed like it might change the world, and I was excited to be a part of it.

 16 years later, I am midway through my career in technology and I am starting to feel like.. a lot of this was a mistake.
 Walled gardens were a mistake.
 Trusting people who wanted to move fast and break things were a mistake.